surrealdb/benchmarking/README.md

 ## [crud-bench](https://github.com/surrealdb/crud-bench)

 > [!TIP]
 > The `crud-bench` tool is being actively developed.
-Please ensure that you are running the latest code version.
+Please ensure that you are running the latest code.

 A benchmark for developers working on features in SurrealDB to check how it impacts CRUD performance.